Antonio Weiss: Banking career

 Weiss joined Lazard in New York in 1994 and became a partner in 1998.
 From 2001 to 2009, Weiss was based in Paris, France where he served as a vice chairman of European investment banking, and subsequently global head of mergers and acquisitions.
 In 2009, Weiss moved back to the U.S. and was named the global head of investment banking for Lazard.
+In 2021, SSW Partners LP led the acquisition of Swedish auto parts company Veoneer in partnership with Qualcomm.

+Weiss has served on the board of Banco Santander since 2024.

 U.S. Treasury

 After his nomination to be undersecretary of domestic finance at the Treasury Department was opposed by Senator Elizabeth Warren, Weiss served the Treasury as an unofficial advisor, beginning in early 2015.
 In 2016, as a public debt crisis brought Puerto Rico to the brink of default, Weiss helped to broker a U.S. law to allow the commonwealth to restructure its $70 billion in debt under the supervision of an oversight board.
 Weiss testified before both chambers of Congress to explain PROMESA and the Obama Administration's plan to address the Puerto Rican debt crisis.
 The law was criticized on the right by fiscal conservatives unhappy with the possible cost to U.S. taxpayers and on the left by advocates for workers and for Puerto Rican autonomy, but was heralded as "the only piece of major economic policy to pass Congress" to date in 2016.

 After the October 15, 2014 "flash crash", Weiss led Treasury's role in the joint regulatory review of the irregularity.

 In recognition of his achievements at the Treasury, he was presented the Alexander Hamilton Award, the department's highest order.